PowerShell/Community-Blog/Posts/2021/10/crescendo-configuration.md

 ## Defining a cmdlet interface

-The structure of a cmdlet definition can be divided into three categories of properties in the JSON
+The structure of a cmdlet definition can be divided into three property categories in the JSON
 file:

 - Required properties